Non existence and strong ill-posedness in $C^k$ and Sobolev spaces for SQG: Introduction

 \begin{remark} The purpose of this paper is not to obtain the optimal range of Sobolev spaces in which strong ill-posedness is achieved.
-There are refinements to the methods use in theorem \ref{illposednessintro} that would allows to decrease the lower bound in the interval of ill-posedness. \end{remark}
+There are refinements to the methods used in theorem \ref{illposednessintro} that would allow us to decrease the lower bound in the interval of ill-posedness. \end{remark}

-\begin{theorem} (Non existence in $H^{s}$ in the supercritical case) For any $t_{0}$, $c_{0}>0$ and $s\in(\frac32,2)$ we can find initial conditions $\theta_{0}(x)$, with $||\theta_{0}(x)||_{H^{s}}\leq c_{0}$ such that there exists a solution $\theta(x,t)$ to (\ref{SQG}) with $\theta(x,0)=\theta_{0}(x)$ satisfying $||\theta(x,t)||_{H^{s}}=\infty$ for all $t\in(0,t_{0}]$.
+\begin{theorem} (Non existence in $H^{s}$ in the supercritical case) For any $t_{*}$, $c_{0}>0$ and $s\in(\frac32,2)$ we can find initial conditions $\theta_{0}(x)$, with $||\theta_{0}(x)||_{H^{s}}\leq c_{0}$ such that there exists a solution $\theta(x,t)$ to (\ref{SQG}) with $\theta(x,0)=\theta_{0}(x)$ satisfying $||\theta(x,t)||_{H^{s}}=\infty$ for all $t\in(0,t_{*}]$.
 Furthermore, it is the only solution with initial conditions $\theta_{0}(x)$ such that $\theta(x,t)\in L^{\infty}_{t}C^{\alpha_{1}}_{x}\cap L^{\infty}_{t}L^{2}_{x}$ ($0<\alpha_{1}<\frac12$) with the property that $||\theta(x,t)||_{H^{\alpha_{2}}}\leq M(t)$ ($1<\alpha_{2}\leq \frac32$) for some function $M(t)$. \end{theorem}

 \begin{theorem} (Non uniform existence in $H^{2}$) For any $c_{0}>0$ there exist initial conditions $\theta(x,0)$ with $||\theta(x,0)||_{H^{2}}\leq c_{0}$ such that any solution $\theta(x,t)$ to (\ref{SQG}) satisfies